numirias/semshi/README.md

 | --- | --- |
 | ![After](https://i.imgur.com/QUnGdU8.png) | ![Before](https://i.imgur.com/eiD1Miz.png) |

 In above example, Semshi helps you to distinguish arguments (blue), globals (orange), instance attributes (teal), etc. Unlike the default highlighter, it detects that the name `list` is assigned and therefore local to its scope and not a builtin anymore.
-Also, unresolved names (yellow underlined) easier to spot.
+Also, unresolved names (yellow underlined) are easier to spot.
-# TODO

 ## Features